 Universal also has many packages to compare apples to apples, a 2-park, 4-day ticket will be about $83/day.
 You may visit multiple parks in one day with this pass!
 The below prices fluctuate with time of year and demand.

 A one-day park ticket with a park-hopper option starts at $174.

 Which is Better: Disney World vs Universal Ticket Packages and Prices?

 All in all, both of the parks are about the same.
-When comparing apples to apples, a single-day ticket is more expensive at Universal Studios, but when purchased in packages, it seems that Universal has a better deal per day.
+When comparing apples to apples, at the base price, a single-day ticket is more expensive at Universal Studios, but when purchased in packages, it seems that Universal has a better deal per day.

 Disney World Park Rides

-Disney World Orlando has four theme parks and two water parks: Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom, Typhoon Lagoon, and Blizzard Beach.
+Disney World Orlando has two water parks and four theme parks: Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom, Blizzard Beach, and Typhoon Lagoon.
 I have not visited the water parks, so this post will focus on the theme parks.
 Each of these parks is very different and brings a different facet to the parks!
 Magic Kingdom is the most recognizable park with the Cinderella castle at the forefront.
 It is the one that each of the Disney Land Parks around the world is modeled after.
 Magic Kingdom has the largest amount of rides and with that the most children.

 Universal Studios Orlando Park Rides

 Universal Orlando has two theme parks and one water park: Islands of Adventures and Universal Studios Florida, and the water park, Volcano Bay.
 I have not visited the water park, so this post will focus on the theme parks.
 Both theme parks are right off the City Walk where you can find many of the Universal hotels.